 Interview tips: What do hiring managers really want to see in an interview?

-Your job search has led you to the perfect role, you’ve applied by sending a great cover letter and CV, and good news; you’ve impressed the hiring manager enough to secure that all-important interview!
+Your job search has led you to the perfect role, you’ve applied by sending a great cover letter and CV, and good news; you’re application has impressed the hiring manager enough to secure that all-important interview.

 With hiring managers sometimes receiving hundreds of applications for the same job role, just getting through to the interview stage is something you should be very proud of, as it shows the company has a genuine interest in you, and feels that you could potentially be a good fit for the job.

 However, your hard work isn’t over.
 As many of us know, interviews can be daunting and they can go wrong for a number of reasons.
 The most common being that you’re late, you’ve let your nerves get the better of you (leading you to forget the answers you’ve prepared in advance), and sounding unsure of yourself because you’ve not done enough research on the company and the role you’ve applied for.